Chirag-ahir/JAVA-All-Basic/README.md

 >Final keyword - The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable.

+>This keyword - This keyword is used to refer to the current class properties like method, instance, variable and constructors.

 Blank final variable: A final variable that have no value it is called blank final variable or uninitialized final variable.

 What is JAR File ?<br>